-Midland Appraisal District Budgets Total $4 MM / Year
+Midland Central Appraisal District Budgets Total was $5 Million in 2024

 Total 2018 CAD Budget Including ARBSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.